Software Configuration

 A storage engine interface for Config records, acting as a repository for configuration data.

-types/ConfigStore | ConfigStore Collection
+core/ConfigStore | ConfigStore Collection

 ConfigSet